silverhairs/lox/README.md

 ### From Binary (only available on macos and linux):

+Paste the script below in your terminal and press **Enter**.

-The script below will download the `glox` binary in your system and give it executable permission.
+The script will download the latest `glox` binary release in your system and give it executable permission.
 After this script, you can run `./glox` and it should start the REPL.

 > Make sure you have [curl](https://curl.se/) installed in your system before running the script